-The third detection monitoring event included the collection of five groundwater samples from the GMS in September 2018.
+The fourth detection monitoring event included the collection of five groundwater samples from the GMS in March 2019.
 Geosyntec reviewed and performed a Stage 2A data validation, consistent with the data collected previously.
 The data were qualified and deemed usable for meeting project objectives.
 The data validation summary memorandum is provided in Attachment A.

-A comparison of the third detection monitoring results to the background values for the Appendix III constituents is shown in Table 1 and indicates pH concentrations above background in BBS-CCR-1, which is one of the three downgradient monitoring wells.
+A comparison of the fourth detection monitoring results to the background values for the Appendix III constituents is shown in Table 1 and indicates pH concentrations above background in BBS-CCR-1, which is one of the three downgradient monitoring wells.
 The established Upper Prediction Limit (UPL)

-CCR Groundwater Detection Monitoring 7 January 2019 Page 3
+CCR Groundwater Detection Monitoring 20 June 2019 Page 3

-for pH is 6.70 standard units (SU) and the pH at BBS-CCR-1 was 6.80.
-Similar pH values were reported in this well during the first and second detection monitoring events (October 2017 and April 2018).
-Additionally, pH concentrations were reported above background in BBS-CCR-2 during the first and second detection monitoring events (October 2017 and April 2018), but were within background (6.29 SU) in September 2018.
+for pH is 6.70 standard units (SU), and the pH at BBS-CCR-1 was 6.81.
+Similar pH values were reported in this well during the first three detection monitoring events (October 2017, April 2018, and September 2018).
+The pH concentrations at BBS-CCR-2 and BBS-CCR-3 remain within background concentrations.